aspose-3d/Aspose.3D-Doc-md/net/developer-guide/creating-loading-and-saving-3d-scene/create-and-read-an-existing-3d-scene/_index.md

 type: docs
 weight: 10
 url: /net/create-and-read-an-existing-3d-scene/
+description: Aspose.3D API supports creating the new 3D scenes from the scratch and then save in any supported file format.
+Developers can also load an existing 3D Scene for the modification, addition or processing purposes.
 ---

 ## **Create an Empty 3D Scene and Save in Supported 3D File Formats**